Aims and Objectives

 Non-formal educational methods will be used during this event.

-A multiplier event by Jawid & Sinem will take place on the 14th of September 2020 in Istanbul.
+An online multiplier event by Jawid & Sinem will take place on the 25th of February 2021.
 Its main target group is LGBTQI+ refugees, asylum seekers, and social workers.
 The event is focused on access to legal and psychological services for LGBTQI+ refugees and asylum seekers, as well as the information about NGOs which work with this target group.

 In terms of the multiplier event’s program, it begins with an introduction where the agenda is presented, continues with energizer activities, and a speech from a representative from SPoD.
 This is followed by an art therapy activity, a speech by HRDF / ASAM: Association for Solidarity with Asylum Seekers and Migrants’ representative on legal and psychological support, and All Equal / All Different activity that reflects on the realities of LGBTQI+ refugees in Turkey.